 In 2005, Google created the Jagger update, which resulted in some severe punishments for these link-buying methods.

-It also brought some tangential quality of life changes, such as a refreshed view on the anchor text of inbound links, a deeper analysis of the quality of content, and an assessment that improved Google’s defense against keyword stuffing.
+It also brought some tangential quality-of-life changes, such as a refreshed view on the anchor text of inbound links, a deeper analysis of the quality of content, and an assessment that improved Google’s defense against keyword stuffing.

 Google fine-tuned this process in the later Penguin updates, which sought to eliminate many of the remaining black hat SEO practices including a better assessment of link buying and keyword density best practices.
 Websites were once again forced to revert to link outreach via normal means.